 The Fellowship directs institutional funding to support recruitment, retention, and timely degree completion for excellent graduate students who: (1) are engaged in scholarship advancing the university's goals for research and creative activity, and (2) are enrolled in a PhD program, or in another research/creative activities-intensive graduate program with a demonstrated imperative to offer competitive packages of financial support.
 Fellowships are awarded through a merit-based, competitive process.
-A faculty advisory committee will review nominations according to a scoring rubric developed by Graduate & Research Affairs and the committee.
+A faculty advisory committee will review nominations according to a scoring rubric developed by the committee along with Graduate & Research Affairs.

 Teaching responsibilities are not permitted in the year on fellowship, nor as part of the matching commitment.

 The form to be completed by the faculty co-sponsor can be downloaded here: